IELTS Reading Exam

 - Matching causes and effects

 How the test is graded

-The reading test is graded according the specifics of the question type and each question is worth exactly the same mark.
+The reading test is graded according to the specifics of the question type and each question is worth exactly the same mark.
 Incorrect spelling and grammar may result in a wrong answer.
-In addition it is important to read the instructions clearly.
-For example it is common to read the phrase “answer using no more than three words.”
+In addition, it is important to read the instructions clearly.
+For example, it is common to read the phrase “answer using no more than three words.”
 If you ignore these instructions and write four words – you are instantly wrong!

 Band Converter for an IELTS test score:

 If you would like to convert your score out of 40 into an IELTS band score (0-9) you can use the table below as an approximate guide.